Critical Approaches in Medieval Research (HISM019)

 ILO: Personal and key skills

-During the course of the module, students will take part in a series of research workshops led by a member of the academic staff of the Centre for Medieval Studies.
+During the course of the module, you will take part in a series of research workshops led by a member of the academic staff of the Centre for Medieval Studies.
 The group will meet with the tutor fortnightly for six scheduled meetings.
-The first meeting will discuss students’ interests and possible areas for research projects, as well as providing an introduction to some of the key sources, the conceptual and critical issues and areas of current debate in the tutor’s particular area of expertise.
-For subsequent meetings, students will prepare a series of set tasks which build up to writing the review essay and research project.
+The first meeting will discuss the group’s interests and possible areas for research projects, as well as providing an introduction to some of the key sources, the conceptual and critical issues and areas of current debate in the tutor’s particular area of expertise.
+For subsequent meetings, you will prepare a series of set tasks which build up to writing the review essay and research project.
 These may include:

 Tutors will provide specialised advice and an introductory reading list.

-Students will attend at least four research seminars organized by the Centre for Medieval Studies, as well as the annual Postgraduate Research Symposium.
-In the research workshops, there will be an opportunity to discuss the papers delivered, which will help students develop their training in formulating a research project and communicating its findings.
+You will attend at least four research seminars organized by the Centre for Medieval Studies, as well as the annual Postgraduate Research Symposium.
+In the research workshops, there will be an opportunity to discuss the papers delivered, which will help you develop their training in formulating a research project and communicating its findings.